adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

     -   transactional sagas managed with event sourcing for compensation or state machines to manage state of tx
     -   BASE tx: BAsic availability, Soft state, Eventual consistency

-1. Contract maintainance and versioning
+3. Contract maintenance and versioning

 ## Layered architecture